Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_notebooks/getting_started_with_snowflake_notebooks.md

 | **Delete this cell** | d+d |

 \
-You can view the full list of shortcuts by clicking the `?` button on the bottom right.
+You can view the full list of shortcuts by clicking the `?` button on the bottom right on your Snowsight UI.

 <!-- ------------------------ -->
 ## Conclusion And Resources